On This Page

 If you’re a veteran who has private insurance through an employer, a spouse, or another source, you can choose a mental health provider who accepts that insurance plan.

-But if you don’t have or want to use insurance, there are also many organizations that offer free or low-cost counseling to veterans regardless of insurance coverage.
+But if you don’t have or want to use insurance, you still have options.
+Many organizations offer free or low-cost counseling to veterans regardless of insurance coverage.

 The Cohen Veterans Network

-One option that’s gotten a lot of press is the Cohen Veterans Network.
-This network of clinics offers free and low-cost counseling to veterans at a growing number of locations across the country.
+The Cohen Veterans Network runs clinics that offer free and low-cost counseling to veterans at a growing number of locations across the country.

 Cohen Clinics guarantee immediate appointments for any veterans who are in crisis.
 And as long as you’re a post-9/11 veteran, you’re eligible for their services regardless of how long or where you served or how you were discharged.

-Currently, there are Cohen Veterans Network locations in the following states:
+Currently, there are physical Cohen Veterans Network locations in the following states:

 - Alaska